Master MZ: Engravings

 The Embrace, showing a couple embracing in a small but expensively-furnished room, has been found an enigmatic image by many critics.
 The man's face cannot be seen, and the woman looks out at the viewer with an ambiguous expression, with half her face in shadow.
 The fashionable lüsterweibchen chandelier above them, made of the bust of a woman holding a coat of arms and antlers (often real ones), may evoke the traditional use of horns and antlers as the symbol of the cuckold.
 This may be an illicit embrace, whether between lovers or a courtesan and her client, the last perhaps suggested by "the woman's off-the-shoulder dress and long, loose hair".
 The room may be found "homey", or disquietingly small; though it seems as though the fourth wall has been removed for the viewer, the gap has been given an architectural frame.
 Some scholars consider that details such as the "open cupboard and unlocked door", the "door-fastening which is suggestive of a phallic symbol" and the mirror are references to an irregular sexual encounter, though others downplay the significance of these.

 The unusual image of The Woman with the Owl, dated 1500, shows a woman lifting her skirts to protect an owl.
 The motto in the sky behind her reads Duck dich or "Hide yourself", and the owl may represent sin or evil.
 Alternatively the scene may depict the content of a German folk song.

 It is clear from analysis of the watermarks on the papers used, and the plate wear evident in many impressions, that most of the prints continued to be printed well into the 16th century.
-The watermarks suggest that later impressions were mostly printed in Cleves, Augsberg and Nuremberg.
+The watermarks suggest that later impressions were mostly printed in Cleves, Augsburg and Nuremberg.
 His engravings were also copied by other engravers.